BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 Luck took a turn for the better at this point, we didn't hit another flat despite the tear in the tire for the 12 kms separating us from La Ciotat and we stumbled upon the excellent [Cycles Lleba bikeshop](https://goo.gl/maps/g94qBSvByfVYCY8z9).
 The owner offered us an excellent
-bargain: two Vittoria Zaffiro tires and two Conti Tour tubes for 40 euros!
+bargain: two Vittoria Zaffiro Pro tires and two Conti Tour tubes for 40 euros!

 After all these adventures, we reached our campsite at 11AM, had lunch, took a nap, swapped some tires and enjoyed the sea!